 Yes, we are always looking at ways to improve our support.
 We expect that our pricing changes will cause some new customers who don’t value support to choose other providers.
 As a result, we will be able to shift more resources to serve customers who do value support and are willing to pay for it.

-What do I get with Fanatical Support?
+What do I get with support from Rackspace?

 - Architecture advisors: Move beyond one-size-fits-all reference architectures.
 Let our experts tailor your workload architecture to your exact needs.